Konotop: Geography

-The city is located in northeastern Ukraine within the Dnieper Lowland on the border of Polesia and the forest-steppe and on both banks of the Yezuch River, which flows into the Seim River 12km north of the city.
-The Lypka River also flows through the city and the Kukolka River flows nearby.
+The city is located in northeastern Ukraine within the Dnieper Lowland on the border of Polesia and the forest-steppe and on both banks of the Yezuch River, which flows into the Seim River 12 km north of the city.
+The Lypka River also flows through the city, and the Kukolka River flows nearby.
 There are several large dams on the rivers.
 The area of the city is 43.78 km².

 Konotop belongs to the North Poltava highland region of the Left Bank-Dnieper forest-steppe province within Ukraine's forest-steppe zone.
 Geostructurally, Konotop is located on the northeastern slope of the Dnieper-Donetsk depression.
 The surface is a lowland loess plain which is flat, gently undulating, and dissected by passage valleys, ravines, and gullies.
 It is composed mainly of the Dnieper moraine, water-glacial sandy-loamy formations.
 Forest-steppe pine landscapes and upland landscapes prevail in combination with meadow-steppe lowlands.
-Paleogene rocks are represented by sands, sandstones and marls.
+Paleogene rocks are represented by sands, sandstones, and marls.
 The cadastral score of the local soil is, on average, 64 points.

 Konotop administratively borders Sadove Village in the northwest, with the village of Raky in the northeast, with the villages of Pidlypne and Pryvokzalne in the south, with the village of Popivka in the west.

 Climate

 Konotop has a warm-summer humid continental climate (Köppen Dfb).
-Sitting in the mid latitudes, it is continental with moderate precipitation.
+Sitting in the mid-latitudes, it is continental with moderate precipitation.
 More continental climates at the same latitude – such as Regina, Saskatchewan in Canada – have much colder winters than Konotop, suggesting that there is still significant moderation from the Atlantic Ocean.